Affiliate links on Android Authority may earn us a commission. Learn more.

-Kodi is a free, open-source media streaming tool which you can use to play any video, audio, or digital media file across almost any format, codec, platform, including Android, iOS, Windows, Linux, and MacOS.
+Kodi is a free, open-source media streaming tool that you can use to play any video, audio, or digital media file across almost any format, codec, or platform, including Android, iOS, Windows, Linux, and macOS.
 What makes Kodi standout though is the availability of add-ons that allow you to watch or listen to a variety of media streams from the Internet, making it a highly versatile media streaming app.
 However, users come across issues with Kodi not working from time to time.
 We take a look at some of these problems and offer potential solutions on how to fix them!

 Problem #1 – Kodi crashes, freezes, or has strange bugs

 Users have sometimes found Kodi not working as expected.
 There have been complaints of strange bugs, random crashes, and freezing.